More information on the CCSS series is available at www.CatholicScriptureCommentary.com

 "I welcome with great joy the launch of this new collection of commentaries on the Bible because the project corresponds perfectly to a pressing need in the Church.
 I am speaking about exegetical studies that are well grounded from a scholarly point of view but not overburdened with technical details, and at the same time related to the riches of ancient interpretation, nourishing for spiritual life, and useful for catechesis, preaching, evangelization, and other forms of pastoral ministry.
 Indeed, this is the kind of commentary for which the majority of readers have a great desire."

-Albert Cardinal Vanhoye, SJ, emeritus professor of biblical exegesis, Pontifical Biblical Institute, former secretary of the Pontifical Biblical Commission
+Cardinal Albert Vanhoye, SJ, rector emeritus, Pontifical Biblical Institute; former secretary of the Pontifical Biblical Commission

 "The Catholic Commentary on Sacred Scripture richly provides what has for so long been lacking among contemporary scriptural commentaries.
 Its goal is to assist Catholic preachers and teachers, lay and ordained, in their ministry of the Word.
 Moreover, it offers ordinary Catholics a scriptural resource that will enhance their understanding of God's Word and thereby deepen their faith.
 Thus these commentaries, nourished on the faith of the Church and guided by scholarly wisdom, are both exegetically sound and spiritually nourishing.
 They are indispensable tools for preaching, catechesis, evangelization, and other forms of pastoral ministry."